microcks/microcks.io/content/blog/microcks-1.7.1-release.md

 ![microcks-protocols](/images/blog/microcks-1.7.1-protocols.png)

-> Check out our updated [Event-based API test endpoints](https://microcks.io/documentation/using/tests/#event-based-apis) documentation and the complete guide for both protocols have also been published.
+> Check out our updated [Event-based API test endpoints](https://microcks.io/documentation/using/tests/#event-based-apis) documentation and the complete guide for both protocols has also been published.
 See the [Amazon SQS/SNS Guide](https://microcks.io/documentation/guides/aws-sqs-sns-support/).
 For easier testing purposes, we also enabled the support of [LocalStack](https://localstack.cloud/).
 Thanks to [Xavier Escudero Sabadell](http://github.com/xescuder) 🙏 for the help in designing and testing this.

 ## API Specs goodies

-Multi-protocol and multi-styles of API is a reality and we see it everyday in the community.
+Multi-protocol and multi-styles of API is a reality and we see it every day in the community.
 This new revision is also the opportunity to embed enhancements related to three different specifications we support in Microcks.

 Microcks now supports the resolution of external references on [AsyncAPI specification](https://www.asyncapi.com/) documents.
 May you embed a reference like ``$ref: "./user-signedup.json"`` into your AsyncAPI file, Microcks will follow the reference, retrieve it to add this JSON Schema to the list of your API contracts and re-reference it to be later able to use it at validation time.

-> The actual behavior has been detailed into the issue [#782](https://github.com/microcks/microcks/issues/782)
+> The actual behavior has been detailed in issue [#782](https://github.com/microcks/microcks/issues/782)

 [GraphQL](https://graphql.org/) support has also been enhanced with now the support of multi-queries on different API operations.
 Supporting such construction allows - for example - a mobile application to perform multiple different queries in a single server roundtrip.

-> Thanks to [Stéffano Bonaiva Batista](https://github.com/sbonaiva) 🙏 who shared with us its use-case but also the [Pull Request](https://github.com/microcks/microcks/pull/805) for implementing this in Microcks.
+> Thanks to [Stéffano Bonaiva Batista](https://github.com/sbonaiva) 🙏 who shared with us his use case but also the [Pull Request](https://github.com/microcks/microcks/pull/805) for implementing this in Microcks.
 You rock!

-Finally [gRPC](https://grpc.io/) protocol is not left out as we added automatic import of internal ``google/protobuf/*.proto`` libraries when not provided in your code repository.
+Finally, [gRPC](https://grpc.io/) protocol is not left out as we added automatic import of internal ``google/protobuf/*.proto`` libraries when not provided in your code repository.
 This eases the pain of repository maintainers by lowering the number of dependencies in their repo.
 As these libs are provided within ``protoc`` compiler, it’s safe to assume they’ll be there during the compilation of their protobuffer resources by Microcks.

 > Thanks to [lennakai](https://github.com/lennakai) 🙏 for raising the issue and for the discussion [#830](https://github.com/orgs/microcks/discussions/830) that leads to a solution